cube-network/docs/contents/genesis.md

 - `stake`: the amount of staking native token, the unit of this feild is `CUBE`
 - `acceptDelegation`: whether accepting delegation or not

-One thing need to be explained more specifically is `rate`. the validator can take rate% of block rewards as commission, and the left part is the one that will be allocated according to their token staked.
+One thing need to be explained more specifically is `rate`.
+The validator can take rate% of block rewards as commission, and the left part is the one that will be allocated according to their token staked.

 ## mainnet
 [TBD]